lucas-mansson/compiler/README.md

-# interpreter
+# Compiler

-The code for a simple interpreted programming language I work on in my free time.
+This is the code for a interpreted programming language based on the book ["Crating interpreters" by Robert Nystrom.](https://craftinginterpreters.com/).

-This is the code for a simple interpreted programming language based on the book ["Crating interpreters" by Robert Nystrom.](https://craftinginterpreters.com/).
+The compiler is written in C and compiles to bytecode.
+The project contains an emulator/virtual machine that runs the bytecode.

 I try to add my own ideas and things so its not a 1:1 copy.

 The language is high-level, dynamically typed, and garbage collected, supporting scripting, procedural programming and basic object oriented concepts.
 You can read more about the language below.